Mongolian Institute of Paleontology & Geology

 STUDIO PRODUCTION SCHEDULE

-• Late December- NYC studio editing to edit all four episodes at the same time
+– Mid November – NYC studio editing to edit the first three episodes at the same time

-• Early February – Final Version Available for TV
+– Early December – Final Version Available for TV Platforms

 PRODUCTION & SCHEDULE BUDGET